WHO OWNS MY HOME’S SOLAR ENERGY SYSTEM?

 Our homeowner support team (HOST) and billing support employees are working diligently to provide support for ongoing needs like home sales, billing questions, and equipment maintenance.
 We receive a high volume of calls each day, so please be patient as we provide support to our network.
 For questions about your account, you can call or email:

 - Phone: 888.636.0336

 - Hours of operation: Monday – Friday 9AM – 8PM Central Time

 Spruce customers have access to account management capabilities through our online portal.
 Here you can:

 - Contact our Homeowner Support Team

-If you do not have a log in for Solar Service Help, try creating an account through our billing portal or contacting HOST.
+- If you do not have a log in for the service portal, try creating an account through our billing portal or contacting HOST.